 The buy bonus feature certainly has its drawbacks, especially for such an expensive feature.
 To summarize, these are the cons of using a buy bonus feature:

 - Wins are not guaranteed.

-- Cost to buy the feature can be prohibitively expensive.
+- The cost to buy this feature can be prohibitively expensive.

 The bonus round is where you want to be if you’re trying to score a big win.
 But that doesn’t mean you should be paying 2,000x your stake to get there.
 The chances of a win that big are pretty slim, but they do happen from time to time.

 The buy bonus feature is best suited to players that have a larger appetite for risk.
 There is definitely a huge risk in using the feature, but the rewards can be worth it.